Phase-controlled bound states in giant atom waveguide QED setup: introduction

+Nowadays, the coupled resonator waveguide (CRW) has been fabricated on demand in the superconducting circuits and is characterized by its good expansibility and integration~\cite{CRW1,CRW2,CRW3}.
+The cosine type dispersion relation of the CRW brings us a new chance to manipulate the light-matter interaction.
+Especially, the BOC and BIC in the atom-CRW coupled system has attracted lots of interests recently~\cite{BIC7,ZZ,SL2021,Qiao2021,Peter16pra,BOC2}.
+However, most of these studies the character of the bound state, how to control their frequency and the wave function are still lack of discussions.

-In this paper, we promote a scheme to realize the BIC manipulation by coupling a giant atom to the coupled resonator waveguide via two sites non-locally.
-We analytically obtain the photonic distribution for the BIC.
-Moreover, we find that both of the BIC and bound states out of continuum (BOC) participate the dynamics of the system, and the BIC-BOC oscillation leads to the exotic quantum beat, which does not exist in the tradition small atom setup.
+To tackle the above issues, we here promote a scheme to realize the BOC and BIC engineering by coupling a giant atom to the coupled resonator waveguide via two sites non-locally.
+Comparing with our previous work in Refs.~\cite{BOC2,ZZ}, we here focus on how to control the BOC and BIC via the coupling phase between the giant atom and the CRW.
+We analytically obtain the conditions for the existence of the BOCs, the eigen frequency and the photonic distribution for the BIC.
+Moreover, we find that the BIC-BOC oscillation leads to the exotic quantum beat phenomenon, which does not exist in the tradition small atom setup and giant atom setup whose frequency is resonant with the bare resonator in the waveguide~\cite{ZZ}.